 But that night was memorable for another reason: It was the debut of one of the most celebrated wrestlers in history, a man who’d go on to win seven WWF (now WWE) Heavyweight Championships, as well as an unprecedented and inimitable 21 straight Wrestlemania matches.
 This man was not a man at all, but an undead monster.
 A “Phenom,” as WWE announcers would go on to call him.

-Twenty-five years ago this Thanksgiving, the world got its first glimpse of the Undertaker.
+On that day, the world got its first glimpse of the Undertaker.

 This is not his story.